boydx/geosalad/PITCHME.md

 * Download as Python (.py) file

 #HSLIDE
-## Setting up ArcPy
+## Setting up geoprocessing
-* ArcPy is Python package
+* ArcPy is the Python package that ships with ArcGIS Pro
-* Import to gain access to modules
 * Very well documented
 * Typically other properties are set to customize your workflow